simdutf/simdutf/README.md

 Our API is made of a few non-allocating function.
 They typically take a pointer and a length as a parameter, and they sometimes take a pointer to an output buffer.
 Users are responsible for memory allocation.

+Our functions and declarations are all in the `simdutf` namespace.
+Thus you should prefix our functions and types with `simdutf::` as required.

 We have basic functions to detect the type of an input.
 They return an integer defined by the following `enum`.